Keyport / Matawan Creek

 When the ramp office is open the parking lot is only for the paid ramp users.
 In that case, you can park across Broad Street and lug your boat around the ramp to the little beach next to it.
 This is when a buddy or a set of wheels really comes in handy.
 If the office is closed, then go ahead and use the ramp lot, I've never had a problem.

-Either way, launch off the beach, not the boat ramp, which is usually full of filth blown in by the wind.
+Either way, launch off the beach, not the boat ramp, which is usually full of junk blown in by the wind.
 Immediately out from the beach you will find the boat channel.
 This is not a good place to be - either get across it or get away from it.
 Some of these boaters have no idea what "No Wake" means.

 Low tide is no problem here - it is just a longer slog across the beach.